HimaniMakode/Whats-the-weather/README.md

-# Whats-the-weather
-What's the Weather Like?
+# What's the Weather Like?